xaos3/hydra-plus/README.md

 SQLite native support (amagalmation source files), MariaDB support (mariadb connector)
-ODBC support via the native library of the compiler
+ODBC support via the native library of the compiler monocypher (as from 2025-10-20 for easy password hashing and random string creation)

 If you are thinking that this is half the code of Hydra+ , well maybe xD.